aoulichak/intelligent-handwriting-character-recognition/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+---

+© Mohamed Aoulichak, 2025.
+All rights reserved.